-In the course of preparing this strategy and subsequent inspection work, Babergh DC expects to obtain large amounts of information from a variety of sources that will need to be managed efficiently.
+In the course of preparing this strategy and subsequent inspection work, the Councils have already obtained, and will continue to obtain, large amounts of information from a variety of sources that will need to be managed efficiently.
 Statutory Guidance states that we must tell you how we will do this.
-In this section of the strategy we therefore set out how we will manage the information we obtain.
+In this section of the strategy, we therefore set out how we will manage the information we obtain.

-It is our intention to have an inspection strategy that is as transparent as possible so that reasons for the decisions made concerning contaminated land can be readily understood.
+It is our intention to have an inspection strategy that is as transparent as possible so that reasons for the decisions made concerning Contaminated Land can be readily understood.
 We will therefore manage information as set out below to achieve this aim and to comply with requirements of the DEFRA guidance.